Instruction for painters at different skill levels

 For Beginners (no previous experience with watercolor)

-An introduction to watercolor materials, terminology, basic strokes, washes, and common techniques.
+An 2.5- to 3-hour workshop that provides an introduction to watercolor materials, terminology, basic strokes, washes, and common techniques.
 After going through an introductory exercise, students use their new skills in completing a small monochromatic landscape painting.
 The class uses only a single paint color, Sepia, so students can concentrate on managing pigment to water ratios, values, and washes.
 Sepia makes the landscape painting look like an old-time photograph.
 If adequate lead time is provided, the scene students complete can be tailored to fit the class location.
 All materials provided.
-Limit of 9 students.
+Limit of 10 students.

 Beginner Watercolor – Three- or Four-Session Class Series

 A series of classes that introduce beginner painters to the watercolor medium.
 Early session(s) focus on materials, terminology, basic strokes, washes, and common techniques.
 After going through an introductory exercise, students use their new skills in completing a small monochromatic landscape painting.
 The first one to two classes use only a single paint color, Sepia, so students can concentrate on managing pigment load, values, and washes.
 Sepia makes the landscape painting look like an old-time photograph.
 Subsequent classes use three primary colors (red, blue, yellow) where students learn color mixing strategies to complete additional landscape and/or floral paintings.
 All materials provided.
-Limit of 9 students.
+Each class meeting lasts approximately 2.5 hours.
+Limit of 10 students.

 For Emerging Painters (some limited experience with watercolor)